LayArk23/LayArk23/README.md

 - 🏫 I'm currently a student at the Vellore Institute of Technology, Chennai.
 - 📖 I'm currently pursuing my B.Tech in Computer Science and Engineering with specialization in Artificial Intelligence and Machine Learning.
-- 🌱 I'm currently learning C, C++, Rust and Javascript.
+- 🌱 I'm currently learning Flutter, Rust and Javascript.
 - 😄 Fun Fact: I have a keen interested in Aeromodelling, Drones, and Robotics.
-- 🥅 2022 Goals: Become a Full Stack Developer.
+- 🥅 2023 Goals: Make my own blogging website.
 - 💬 Ask me about anything [here](https://github.com/SwarabRaul/SwarabRaul/issues)

 <!--